ibm-cloud-docs/event-notifications/en-migration.md

 ### If you are using REST API
 {: #en-migrate-using-restapi}

-This section contains the details about the modifications that are required for Send Notifications API.
+This section describes the modifications required for the Send Notifications API.
 The new API has extra parameters in the request body.
 The required parameters for Android push notifications are as follows:

 ```js
 {